 For NSW/ACT and network is ACTEW or AGLGN in the case of multiple meters, a METERREADINPUTNOTIFICATION must be provided for each meter in order to receive an MDN.

-Network Duos billing details (Tariff V) (Ref No 331), Network Duos billing details (Tariff H) (Ref No 334) Network Duos billing details (Tariff D) (Ref No. 332)
+Network Duos billing details Tariff V (Ref No 331), Tariff H (Ref No 334), Tariff D (Ref No. 332), Tariff M (new Ref No 2410), Tariff L (new Ref 2415)

 For NSW/ACT the following usage applies rather than those as listed in section 4.5.2.1 of the B2B System Interface Definition (Participant Build Pack 3).